Biography of Cecil L. Ragland

 We were next transported by the RF&P railroad to Quantico, Virginia.
 A Reo stake body truck took us to our C.C.C. camp in the Woods.

 The Camp Address was Company 2383, SP-26.
 This was to be my home for 18 months.
+Our resort in the woods was 35 miles South of Washington, DC., 8 miles from Quantico, Virginia, and 5 miles from U.S. Route 1.
+We had no dances or social events.

 Three Army officers were in charge.
 Our commanding officer was Captain Walter Rice, Infantry Reserve.
 Our medical doctor was 1st Lt.
 Clayton Mather, Medical Reserve.
 The Third Officer was 1st Lt.
 Richard G. Sloan, Cavalry Reserve.